 Inspirational coffee mugs, pretty journals, big earrings, statement necklaces, purses, boots

-The quick answer...RELATIONSHIPS.
+The short answer...RELATIONSHIPS.
 I remember growing up, we had a "picture" wall in our hallway filled with family portraits.
 Every year my Mom would dress us up, fix our hair and take us to Olan Mills for our annual family portrait.
 I'm sure I whined & complained about the ordeal at least a few times, but looking back I am SO glad that I have those portraits as a visible reminder of my past.
 Those family photos, along with my wedding photos, are some of my most prized possessions and the first things I would grab (after my fur-babies) if I ever needed to get out of the house quickly in an emergency.

 As for me, I'm STILL trying to get that updated family photo...will I succeed?
 I SURE hope so!